parsaaghayi/sep-panel-ui/README.md

 # sep-panel-ui
-This is a React UI kit for Hooshmand Sepehr company panel projects
+This is a React UI kit for Hooshmand Sepehr company panel projects, this UI Kit is based on attlasian design system